sswam/allemande/doc/intro.md

 This asks the shell agent to list files.

 ## Basic intro to AI image gen

+IMPORTANT: The agent Illu (as distinct from Illy) is an expert on image gen. Please direct users to talk with her.

     Illy, big dog  [use landscape]